alejandrojuria/tightbinder/docs/source/config.rst

     Species

-Number of different chemical species.
+Symbols used to denote the different chemical species present in the system, e.g. ``[B, N]``.
+They must be separated by commas and enclosed by brackets.
+If there is only one, the square brackets can be omitted.

 .. code-block::

     Motif

 Each row corresponds to one vector of the basis, where the first three numbers are the coordinates and the fourth number denotes the atomic species.
 Numbering of species starts at 0.
+As with the Bravais lattice, each vector has to be given in form ``[x, y, z, species]``, with the four components separated by commas and enclosed in square brackets.

 .. code-block::

     Orbitals

 The Slater-Koster description is based on cubic harmonic orbitals.
 The possible orbitals are: s, px, py, pz, dxy, dyz, dzx, dx2-y2, d3z2-r2.
 They can be specified in any order, and each row specifies the orbitals for each chemical species.
+The orbitals can be separated using spaces, commas or both.

 .. code-block::

     Filling

-Specify number of electrons per chemical species; one line per species.
+Specify number of electrons per chemical species; one value per species following the YAML syntax for lists.
+If there is only one, it can be written directly.
 Fillings can be fractional, but the total number of electons in unit cell must be an integer.

 .. code-block::

-    Onsite energy
+    OnsiteEnergy

-We must specify the onsite energy of each orbital.
+Used to specify the onsite energy of each orbital of each species.
-In case of having several atomic species multiple line must be specified, one for each element.
+In case of having several atomic species multiple lines must be specified, one per species.
+For each line, the onsite energies are specified following the YAML format for lists.
+If there is only one value per species, it can be written without brackets.

 .. code-block::

-    SK amplitudes
+    SKAmplitudes

 As opposed to the orbitals, for the hopping or Slater-Koster amplitudes the order is fixed:
 Vsss, Vsps, Vpps, Vppp, Vsds, Vpds, Vpdp, Vdds, Vddp, Vddd (separated by spaces).